Read This First

 Prompt 3: Provide three hypothetical case studies to demonstrate the process of design thinking.

-The central claim is this: These case studies illustrate the versatility and impact of Design Thinking across different sectors, highlighting its role in fostering innovation and user-centric solutions.
+In plain terms: These case studies illustrate the versatility and impact of Design Thinking across different sectors, highlighting its role in fostering innovation and user-centric solutions.

 An online learning platform has seen a decline in user engagement and course completion rates.
 The company decides to use Design Thinking to identify issues and improve the platform’s user experience.